AndriiKok/AndriiKok/README.md

 ### <div align="center">I'm Andrii, the all days long freelance JS developer and Dev Ops from Ukraine</div>

-- 🔭 I’m currently working on development operations process in several software product companies
+- 🔭 I’m currently working on product development and operation processes in several software product companies

 - 😍 JS is my only love, thanks my wife can't see it